mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 lost when the final `COMMIT` is being executed, it is impossible to know whether the transaction was successfully committed.
 This means that there is a possibility for duplicate transaction execution which can result in data duplication in certain cases.

+In MaxScale 23.08, the `transaction_replay_safe_commit` variable controls whether a replay is attempted or not whenever a `COMMIT` is interrupted.
+By default the transaction will not be replayed.
+Older versions of MaxScale always replayed the transaction.

 Data duplication can happen if the transaction consists of the following statement types:

 * INSERT of rows into a table that does not have an auto-increment primary key
 * A "blind update" of one or more rows e.g. `UPDATE t SET c = c + 1 WHERE id = 123`